Brad Floy is in his 11th season as the University of Iowa men’s basketball athletic trainer.

-Since returning to his alma mater, Floy has been on staff of seven Hawkeye teams that have qualified for postseason competition, including NCAA Tournaments in five of the last seven completed seasons.
+Since returning to his alma mater, Floy has been on staff of eight Hawkeye teams that have qualified for postseason competition, including six of the last eight NCAA Tournaments.

-Floy was on the front line this past season testing student-athletes and staff on a daily basis, making sure Iowa met COVID-19 safety guidelines set by the Big Ten Conference.
+Floy was on the front line during the pandemic testing student-athletes and staff on a daily basis, making sure Iowa met COVID-19 safety guidelines set by the Big Ten Conference.

-Iowa is one of just three teams to finish in the upper half of the Big Ten standings eight of the last nine seasons (Michigan State and Wisconsin).
-The Hawkeyes won at least one game in postseason tournaments six of the last eight completed seasons, including NCAA Tournament wins over Davidson (2016), Temple (2017), Cincinnati (2019), Grand Canyon (2021), and reaching the NIT championship game in 2013.
+The Hawkeyes have finished fifth place or better in the Big Ten six of the last eight years.
+Iowa has won at least one game in postseason tournaments six of the last nine completed seasons, including NCAA Tournament wins over Davidson (2016), Temple (2017), Cincinnati (2019), Grand Canyon (2021), and reaching the NIT championship game in 2013.

 Prior to being named to this position, Floy served as Assistant Athletic Trainer and Lecturer in the Department of Kinesiology at Fresno State from 2008-12.
 He was responsible for the care and prevention of injuries as they relate to the Bulldog men’s basketball and tennis programs.